-Despite larger inequalities in Brazil than in Colombia, public health expenditures and health systems rank better in the former than the latter.
-These differences occur in the context of a long-lasting deficit in health systems in LATAM, despite positive trends in recent decades (Ruano et al. 2021).
-Importantly, across several measures of health systems (e.g., health expenditures as a percentage of the GDP, health expenditures per capita, number of hospital beds, etc.) Colombia not only ranks lower than Brazil in the levels but also in the pace of improving these indicators over time (Kanavos et al. 2019).
+Although the inequality levels are higher in Brazil than in Colombia, the public health expenditures and health systems are better in the former than in the latter country.
+These differences should be seen in the context of the long-standing deficits in health systems in LATAM, despite some signs of improvement in recent decades (Ruano et al. 2021).
+Importantly, across several measures of health systems (e.g., health expenditures as a percentage of GDP, health expenditures per capita, and the number of hospital beds), Colombia ranks lower than Brazil not only in the levels, but also in the pace of improvements in these indicators over time (Kanavos et al. 2019).

-Finally, and given its relation to demographic dynamics including fertility and contraception (Svallfors and Billingsley 2019), the decades-long internal armed conflict in Colombia implies that a large share of the Colombian population (e.g., more than 7 million internally displaced people) have been suffering the negative consequence of internal violence conflict (Ibáñez and Moya 2010).
-Arguably, the negative consequences of the Covid-19 pandemic are likely to be more consequential for the internally displaced population or other victims of the internal conflict.
+Finally, the decades-long internal armed conflict in Colombia has affected demographic dynamics, including fertility and contraception, in that country (Svallfors and Billingsley 2019).
+A large share of the Colombian population (e.g., more than seven million internally displaced people) have been suffering from the negative consequences of this internal violence (Ibáñez and Moya 2010).
+It is likely that the negative consequences of the Covid-19 pandemic will be greater for the internally displaced population or other victims of the internal conflict.

-Considering all these aspects, a differential association between the Covid-19 pandemic and fertility is to be expected across geographies and mothers’ socioeconomic status.
-Previous studies assessed the probable effects of the pandemic on fertility rates and demographic dynamics, mostly in Brazil (Coutinho et al. 2020; Diniz Alvez 2021), where the decline was described for its six major cities (Lima, Soares, and Monteiro da Silva 2021), but also in Colombia, where some fertility decline was detected towards the end of 2020 (Montaño Mendoza et al. 2021).
-This is not without debate, as in UNFPA (2021), instead, no evident impact of the pandemic on births in Brazil and Colombia is noticed.
-More importantly, the effect of the pandemic on fertility in a comparative perspective by mothers’ age and years of schooling is lacking.
+Against this background, we can expect to observe a differential association between the Covid-19 pandemic and fertility by geographic area and maternal socioeconomic status.
+Previous studies have assessed the probable effects of the pandemic on fertility rates and demographic dynamics, mostly in Brazil (Coutinho et al. 2020; Diniz Alvez 2021).
+Fertility declines were detected in six major cities of Brazil (Lima, Soares, and Monteiro da Silva 2021), but also in some parts of Colombia toward the end of 2020 (Montaño Mendoza et al. 2021).
+However, these figures are subject to debate, as UNFPA (2021) found that the pandemic had no clear impact on births in Brazil and Colombia.
+More importantly, these studies did not examine the effects of the pandemic on fertility in a comparative perspective by maternal age and years of schooling.

 Data and methods